Opportunistic

 Narcissism and Annexation

 I was up all night with Jenny.
 I’ll spare you the gory details, but she was afraid of falling back to sleep for fear she’d get sick again.
 I held her pretty much all night long while she drifted in and out of sleep.
-I looked at her long eyelashes and her perfectly arched eyebrows, her long delicate fingers and the wisps of hair around her forehead.
+I looked at her long lashes and perfectly arched eyebrows, her long delicate fingers and the wisps of hair around her forehead.
 She’s not a baby anymore, but when she’s not feeling well, she seems as fragile and vulnerable as when she lived in my arms.
-Continue reading →

 20